 IDEAs in Action Gen Ed: FC-KNOWING or FC-VALUES, RESEARCH.
-Grading Status: Letter grade.

 PHIL 395.
 Undergraduate Research Seminar in Selected Topics.
 3 Credits.

 This is a philosophical research course for anyone with some background in philosophy and an interest in the topic.
 Special emphasis is placed on giving students the opportunity to immerse themselves in a research project that leads to an original final research paper.